Jamal Willis

 Jamal Willis (born 1972) is a local level leader in the Church of Jesus Christ of Latter-day Saints and a former NFL football player.
 He also works in administration for the Alpine School District in Utah.

 Willis was born in Oklahoma.
-He attended BYU on a football scholarship and joined the Church of Jesus Christ of Latter-day Saints while a student there.
+He attended BYU on a football scholarship as a running back and joined the Church of Jesus Christ of Latter-day Saints while a student there.
+He played professional football for the San Francisco 49ers in 1995.
+He also served as a kickoff returner.
+His season was cut short after 11 games with a torn anterior cruciate ligament in his right knee in a game against the Carolina Panthers.
+He was cut by the 49ers after the first game of the 1996 season.

-On January 7, 2018 Willis was called as a counselor in the Genesis Group presidency.
+On January 7, 2018, Willis was called as a counselor in the Genesis Group presidency.
 Like all other members of the presidency, Willis is of African descent.
 He had not even previously attended the Group, but had been invited to attend while a student at BYU before he joined the LDS Church.

 Willis has in the past been the football coach for Payson High School.
 He currently works as an administrator, evidently for Alpine School District over schools in Saratoga Springs, Utah.